schlae/HardDriveInfo/README.md

 ## Firmware

 The firmware from the 20629 board has been dumped.
 The label is marked "ST 251 / LSIL18".
-The firwmare has been fed through Ghidra and a good chunk of it has been commented and labeled.
+The firmware has been fed through Ghidra and a good chunk of it has been commented and labeled.
 See [the repository](st251/firmware/ST251_commented.txt).
 Some parts of it are not understood.

 ## Chips